wombathead/wombathead.github.io/_posts/2019-11-17-friendship-paradox.markdown

 {% include mathjax.html %}

-Here's one for you: on average, people have fewer friends than their friends.
-But how can that possibly be, without some super-being with infinite friends?
+Here's an interesting paradox: on average, a randomly chosen person will have fewer friends than their friends.
+On top of serving as a knock to one's confidence, it also seems impossible -- how can it be that a random person's friend has on average more friends than them, when they are part of the same network?
 In this post I will attempt to explain to you one of my favourite paradoxes from graph theory/statistics.

 Firstly, this paradox isn't unique to the fact that we are talking about peoples' friends -- it could apply to any relation on a network (for example,